From LimeSurvey Manual

 Troubleshooting the import of survey participants

 A common error when users try to import tokens is an invalid CSV file.
 This is often caused by Microsoft Excel.
 Many users have a list of email addresses saved as an XLS document.
-A file can be saved as CSV in Excel, however, depending on the locale of the OS, Microsoft Excel may use semi-colons (;) as comma separator, while a standard CSV file uses commas (,) as separators.
-If you do not know which one you use, open the file with a standard text editor and check what separator was used.
+A file can be saved as CSV in Excel.
+However, depending on the locale of the OS, Microsoft Excel may use semi-colons (;) as comma separator, while a standard CSV file uses commas (,) as separators.
+If you do not know which one you use, open the file with a standard text editor and verify which separator was used.

 Import participants from a LDAP query

-This import function allows you to import information from an LDAP query (tested on openLdap, but should work in any LDAP compliant directory including ActiveDirectory).
-Once accessed, the following options are available on the Import survey participants from LDAP page:
+This import function allows you to import information from a LDAP query (tested on openLdap, but should work in any LDAP compliant directory including ActiveDirectory).
+The following options are available on the Import survey participants from LDAP page:

 - Duplicates are identified by First Name, Last Name & Email-Address.
 If a duplicate is found while importing, the related line is omitted (unless you have unchecked the Filter Duplicates checkbox).

-This option allows you to add/edit the additional fields of your survey participantst table.
-The extra fields are used to store custom survey participants data:
+This option allows you to add/edit the additional fields of your survey participants table.
+The extra fields are used to store custom survey participants data.

-Type in the number of new attribute fields you wish to add to your survey participants table.
-Click on the Add fields button.
-The following page will load up:
+Type in the number of new attribute fields you want to add to your survey participants table.
+Click the Add fields button.
+The following page will be displayed:

-The attribute fields table contain the following fields:
+The attribute fields table contains the following fields:

-- Attribute field: the value that will be typed in here can be used when you wish to do different operations with the respective custom attribute field such as: applying conditions based on attribute fields or when exporting results for non-anonymous surveys;
+- Attribute field: The value typed here can be used when you want to perform different operations with the respective custom attribute field such as applying conditions based on attribute fields or when exporting results for non-anonymous surveys.

-- Mandatory?: If enabled, the respective attribute field will have to be filled in by the survey administrator.
-Otherwise, the respondent cannot be registered into the survey participants table;
+- Mandatory?: If enabled, the respective attribute field must be filled in by the survey administrator.
+Otherwise, the respondent cannot be registered into the survey participants table.

 - Show during registration?: If the survey participants have to register before completing a survey, certain details will be requested from them.
-If disabled, the respective attribute field won't appear in the survey registration page;
+If disabled, the respective attribute field won't appear on the survey registration page.

-- Field caption: Use this fields to add further explanations about the role/usage of the respective attribute field.
+- Field caption: Use this fields to add more details about the role/usage of the respective attribute field.

-- CPDB mapping:; Maps the attribute in order to connect it to its correspondent attribute from the central participant database;
+- CPDB mapping: Maps the attribute in order to connect it to its corresponding attribute from the central participant database.

-- Example data: It contains string examples from different fields.
-For example, if you wish to ask for the gender of the survey participant, then you will observe in the Example data field examples such as male, female, no answer etc.
+- Example data: Contains string examples from different fields.
+For example, if you want to ask for the gender of the survey participant, then you will see in the Example data field examples such as male, female, no answer etc.

-Once you finish filling in the boxes, do not forget to click on the Save button that is located in the bottom-left part of the screen.
+Once you have finished filling in the boxes, do not forget to click the Save button located in the bottom-left part of the screen.

-If you wish to delete a custom attribute, go to the bottom of the page and select from the drop-down list situated under the Delete this attribute field the attribute you wish to delete.
-Once selected, click on Delete attribute and confirm the deletion.
+If you want to delete a custom attribute, go to the bottom of the page and select from the drop-down list situated under the Delete this attribute field the attribute you want to delete.
+Once selected, click Delete attribute and confirm the deletion.

-If you wish to export a survey participants table, click on the "Export" button located on the token management tools toolbar.
-Before exporting the survey participants list, select the desired export options:
+To export a survey participants table, click the "Export" button located on the token management tools toolbar.
+Before exporting the survey participants list, select the desired export options.

 - Survey status:

-- All tokens: It exports all the survey participants from the survey participants table;
+- All tokens: Exports all survey participants from the survey participants table;

-- Completed: It exports only those survey participants that completed the survey;
+- Completed: Exports only those survey participants that have completed the survey;

-- Not completed: It exports the survey participants that have not yet completed the survey;
+- Not completed: Exports survey participants that have not yet completed the survey;

-- Not started: It exports the survey participants that have not yet started the survey;
+- Not started: Exports the survey participants that have not yet started the survey;

-- Started but not yet completed: It exports the survey participants that have already started the survey, but did not complete it.
+- Started but not yet completed: Exports survey participants that have already started the survey, but have not completed it.

-- Invitation status: It helps export the users according to the invitation status: all, invited, and not invited;
+- Invitation status: Exports participants according to the invitation status: all, invited, and not invited;

-- Reminder status: It helps export the users according to the reminder status: all, Reminder(s) sent, No reminder(s) sent;
+- Reminder status: Exports participants according to the reminder status: all, Reminder(s) sent, No reminder(s) sent;

 - Filter by language: When you create a survey, you can add additional languages besides the base language.
 Those additional languages can be used to export survey participants according to the language they are assigned to;